Dear Select County and District Superintendents:

 Pursuant to ESEA Title VIII, Section 8506(d), LEAs may not mandate, direct, or control the curriculum of a private school.
 LEAs are required under Title VIII uniform provisions to consult with the private school officials about how the Title III, Part A services provided to private schools and teachers will be assessed, and how the results of the assessment will be used to improve those services (ESEA Title VIII, Part F, Section 8501[c][D]), but may not impose additional requirements not authorized by federal law.
 For a sample MOU, please visit the CDE Title III EL Private School Participation web page at https://www.cde.ca.gov/sp/el/t3/elprivateschools.asp.

-If you have any questions regarding the Title III EL Private School Request to Participate, please contact Geoffrey Ndirangu, Education Programs Consultant, Language Policy and Leadership Office, by phone at 916-323-5831 or by email at firstname.lastname@example.org.
+If you have any questions regarding the private school participation in the Title III EL Private School Program, please contact Geoffrey Ndirangu, Education Programs Consultant, Language Policy and Leadership Office, by phone at 916-323-5831 or by email at firstname.lastname@example.org.

 Veronica Aguila, Ed.D., Director